Moomins07/100-days-of-code/log.md

 **Thoughts**: Ternary operators are relatively new to me as I don't recall spending a significant amount of time on the subject in a previous course.
 However, I did not have any issues with following the lecture or completing the coding challenge.
 I found Section 30 on the history of JavaScript very interesting as I was not aware of its origin until today.

 ### 01-Fundamentals-Part-1 [COMPLETE]

+### Day 8: February 6, 2022
+### 01-Fundamentals-Part-2 [START]
+**Today's Progress**: My hour today was spent setting up the relevant files and completing subsection 32, 'activating strict mode' (first lecture of Fundamentals part 2) in which I learned about the benefits of using strict mode in JavaScript.

+**Thoughts:** All files and working environment is now prepared for the entirety of Fundamentals part 2.
+Activating strict mode in JavaScript is simple and hlds many benefits with very little downside to its use.
+I will be using strict mode for all of my scripts from now on.